 - If data is encrypted, attacker may attempt to decrypt data by tricking the user into installing a malicious certificate or other technique.

 - If the attack is sucessful before the initial authentication, the credentials may be stolen as the attacker is monitoring all the user inputs.

 - Alternatively, the attacker steals the session token and is able to authenticate into the account and execute the next stage of their breach.

 How Multi-Factor Authentication (MFA) can prevent these identity attacks

-As the identity becomes the new security perimeter, organizations that take an identity-driven approach to security are finding that these attacks are able to be prevented without impacting user experience.
+As the identity becomes the new security perimeter, organisations that take an identity-driven approach to security are finding that these attacks are able to be prevented without impacting user experience.

-Moreover, organizations can apply especially strict MFA policies for business-critical apps or privileged users, providing an effective layer of defense against spear-phishing attacks.
+Moreover, organisations can apply especially strict MFA policies for business-critical apps or privileged users, providing an effective layer of defence against spear-phishing attacks.

 Finally, MFA can prevent man-in-the-middle attacks by ensuring that if credentials are stolen in transit, a second factor is still required to access the account.
 Even more sophisticated attacks that attempt to steal a one-time password as part of the attack can be prevented by leveraging more secure authenticators like a U2F security key.

-In light of these identity risks, NIST has recommended organizations implement MFA as part of their Digital Identity Guidelines.
+In light of these identity risks, NIST has recommended organisations implement MFA as part of their Digital Identity Guidelines.

-Check out our product page to learn more about implementing Adaptive Multi-factor Authentication with Okta and how we can help prevent identity attacks on your organization.
+Check out our product page to learn more about implementing Adaptive Multi-factor Authentication with Okta and how we can help prevent identity attacks on your organisation.